 Most Strongly Supported (MSS) GRE questions are similar to Must Be True (MBT) questions covered in the last lesson.
-They often use formal logic.
 The answer could be the main idea, a secondary conclusion, or a premise.

 CHALLENGE: Find Supported Answer Choices